SuperOfficeDocs/superoffice-docs/user-guide/en/user/Service/request/listticket.md

 When you double-click a row in the search results screen (see [View search results for requests](listTickets.showListTickets.md)), you are taken to the **Request** screen.
 This screen comprises the following sections:

 * At the top of the screen, the request header contains basic information about the request.
-See [Request header](listTicket.md#RequestHeader).
 * Below the header is a row of buttons for performing tasks associated with requests.
-See [Task buttons for requests](listTicket.md#TaskButtonsForRequests).
 * The **Messages** tab displays the messages related to the request.
-See [Messages tab](listTicket.md#MessagesTab).
 * The **Details** tab contains an overview of the data registered for the request.

 ## Request header